-Ashanti Looks Like A Snack In Short Dress At Cheetos Event
+Ashanti Looks Like A Snack In A Short Dress At A Cheetos Event

 Countless celebrities from around the world have been flocking to New York City recently to participate in the fashionable festivities surrounding New York Fashion Week.
-It seems R&B diva Ashanti is one of them, although the event she attended recently had more to do with snack food than haute couture.
+It seems R&B diva Ashanti is no exception, although the event she recently attended had more to do with snack food than haute couture.
 The beauty attended a Cheetos Flamin’ Haute event looking smoking hot in a black mini dress that hugged all her curves.

 In the snap she shared on Instagram, Ashanti posed on a couch that was made to look like a pair of bright orange lips.
 Behind her was a sassy sign that seemed appropriate, given that Ashanti truly did look like a snack in the tiny dress she rocked to the event.
-The dress had a straight neckline that her cleavage was spilling out of, and voluminous sleeves that added a bit of visual interest to the look.
+The dress had a straight, horizontal neckline that her cleavage was spilling out of, and voluminous sleeves that added a bit of visual interest to the look.

-The sexiest part of the outfit, however, was the length — the mini dress allowed Ashanti to flaunt her curvaceous legs, which she crossed in the photo as she posed for the camera.
+The sexiest part of the outfit, however, was its length — the mini dress allowed Ashanti to flaunt her curvaceous legs, which she crossed in the photo as she posed for the camera.
 She accentuated her legs even more by adding a pair of stiletto heels to her look.
 Her hair was down in a long, sleek sheet and she rocked a bit of bling to finish the ensemble, including statement earrings that draped down her neck.

-Her fans absolutely loved the sizzling snap, and the post received over 89,000 likes within just 16 hours.
+Her fans absolutely loved the sizzling snap and the post received over 89,000 likes within just 16 hours.
 Her fans couldn’t agree more that she looked tasty in the picture — although a few suggested she was being too modest and that she was more of a meal than a snack.

 “They spelled “Thanksgiving meal” wrong!
 Slay!” one fan said.

-“Nah baby you the whole meal with dessert,” another stated in the comments section.
+“Nah baby you the whole meal with dessert,” another stated in the comment section.

 Another fan called Ashanti “the baddest woman in the game.”